kristus123/bloggy/content/discussions/where-should-the-config-go.md

     only-in-holiday-seasons: true
     amount: 1.50
 ```

-Let's assume these values are only used one place, and only changed 4 times a year.
+*Let's assume these values are only used one place:*
-*(which is a very generous number when it comes to how often values are actually updated from my experience)*

 ```python
 def calculate_fee(package, customer):